tstephansen/MaterialColorWheelDemo/Readme.md

 ![](https://i.imgsafe.org/2aff0a3842.png)
 ![](https://i.imgsafe.org/2c0babc32b.png)

-### Use:
+### Use (NuGet package coming soon):
-* Add a reference to the MaterialDesignAddon dll and add the control to a usercontrol.
-The only tag that is required is:
+* Add a reference to the MaterialDesignAddon dll.
-`<namespace:MaterialColorWheel/>`
+* Add the `xmlns:addon="http://schemas.landmarkdevs.com/xaml"` namespace to the user control.
+* Add `<addon:MaterialColorWheel/>` where you want to use the control.
 * When you click a color the primary color will change.
 When you click the second color the accent color will change.

 ### Credits